filecoin-project/fvm-bench/README.md

 ...
 Which asserts that `1 > 5`, and fails the test with an error message using `REVERT`.
 This message is caught by the `TestRunner`, and printed out after all tests are run.

 There are multiple assertions available in the `Test` library, and it's pretty easy to add more if there's an assertion you need.

+**Remember:** Every time you add a test function to a contract, you must also add it to the `TestRunner` or it will not be run!